fr3ns1s/iOS_Signal_Visualizer/README.md

 # iOS Signal DB Visualizer
-The db parser will generate a datamodel compatible with the fronted.
+The db parser will generate a datamodel compatible with the frontend.
 Inside the chat you can play videos/audios, see images/stickers, open documents ecc.. (**group container is mandatory**)

 ## How to install